jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/3. install payloads/(Type 2) Abuse userland schedule-task/README.md

 ## Question(s)
 ### Why is there no Registry modification event !?
-It has to do with Empire, when ADSpath is used, it won't use Regpath to store a script which is loaded via ExtFile.
+It has to do with Empire, when ADSpath is used, it won't use a script which is loaded via ExtFile & stored at RegPath.
 Next the Sysmon configuration I used had filtered out the event.

 To confirm that it is really the case: I added `<Image condition="contains">powershell</Image>` under the Include section, reloaded the Sysmon configuration, updated the relevant fileds & then rerun the persistence module: